kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 ## Creating An Account

 This is a two -part process, and the flow requires both the client AND server SDK.
 The first part of the process is to generate an account locally on client, which will create a public/private keypair.
 At this point, the account does not yet exist on the blockchain.
-Now that you have generated the key pair, you will need to send the public key to your server, where you will use the server SDK to create the account using this public address in a process called “onboarding”.
+Now that you have generated the key pair, you will need to send the public key to your server, where you will use the server SDK to create the account using this public address in a process called [onboardin](/terms-and-concepts#onboarding).
 A successful account creation will result in a transaction ID.

 ## Earn